RKMlab/perf/README.md

 PERF is a Python package developed for fast and accurate identification of microsatellites from DNA sequences.
 Microsatellites or Simple Sequence Repeats (SSRs) are short tandem repeats of 1-6nt motifs.
 They are present in all genomes, and have a wide range of uses and functional roles.
 The existing tools for SSR identification have one or more caveats in terms of speed, comprehensiveness, accuracy, ease-of-use, flexibility and memory usage.
 PERF was designed to address all these problems.

 PERF is a recursive acronym that stands for "PERF is an Exhaustive Repeat Finder".
 It is compatible with both Python 2 (tested on Python 2.7) and 3 (tested on Python 3.5).
 Its key features are:
   - Fast run time, despite being a single-threaded application.
 As an example, identification of all SSRs from the entire human genome takes less than 7 minutes.
-The speed can be further improved ~3- to 4-fold using [PyPy](https://pypy.org/) (human genome finishes in less than 2 minutes using PyPy v5.8.0)
+The speed can be further improved ~3 to 4 fold using [PyPy](https://pypy.org/) (human genome finishes in less than 2 minutes using PyPy v5.8.0)
   - Linear time and space complexity (O(n))
   - Identifies perfect SSRs
   - 100% accurate and comprehensive - Does not miss any repeats or does not pick any incorrect ones